openframeworks/ofBook/chapters/memory/chapter.md

 arrB = arr;
 ```

-will actually compile, but as with other variables, we are not copying the values that arr points to into arrB, but instead its memory address.
-In this case, we'll end up with 2 pointers pointing to the same memory location: the one that we created when creating arr and loose memory that we allocated when initializing arrB **[BD: This sentence is confusing]**.
+will actually compile, but as with other variables, we are not copying the values that `arr` points to into `arrB`, but instead its memory address.
+In this case, we'll end up with 2 pointers pointing to the same memory location: the one that we created when creating `arr` and loose memory that we allocated when initializing `arrB` **[BD: This sentence is confusing]**.
 Again, we have a memory leak as the memory allocated when doing `int arrB[] = new int[10];` is no longer referenced by any variable so we can't delete it.
 There are some **C** (not C++) functions for copying arrays like `memcpy` but their syntax is kind of complex.
-For the above reasons it is recomended to use vectors when working in C++.
+For the above reasons it is recommended to use vectors when working in C++.

 C++ vectors are very similar to arrays, indeed their layout in memory is the same as an array.
 They contain a bunch of values contiguous in memory and always allocated in the heap.
 The main difference is that we get a nicer syntax and [*stack semantics*](http://msdn.microsoft.com/en-us/library/ms177191.aspx).
-To allocate a vector to contain 10 ints we can do:
+To allocate a vector to contain `10` `int`s we can do:

 ```cpp
 vector<int> vec(10);
 ```

-We can even give an initial value to those 10 ints in the initialization like:
+We can even give an initial value to those `10` `int`s during their initialization like:

 ```cpp
 vector<int> vec(10,0);